enyojs/enyo-docs/developer-guide/key-concepts/event-handling.md

 Some important things to note:

-* The signal name passed into `send()` must exactly match the message name in the receiving Signals instance; both must include the `"on"` prefix.
+* The signal name passed into `send()` must exactly match the message name in the receiving Signals instance; both must include the `'on'` prefix.

 * All Signals instances that register a handler for a particular message name will receive the message.